canada-ca/design-system/mandatory-templates/theme.md

         What to avoid
     </h2>
     <p>
-        Pages where people can initiate a task should be considered destination content, and should not use the theme template
+        Pages where people can initiate a task should be considered destination content, and should not use the theme template.
     </p>
     <p>
         The theme template should not be used for promotion; instead, use